elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 `sudo apt install --install-recommends linux-generic-hwe-18.04 xserver-xorg-hwe-18.04`

-New users or those who prefer a fresh start can also download elementary OS 5.1 Hera from [elementary.io].
+New users or those who prefer a fresh start can also [download elementary OS 5.1 Hera from elementary.io][elementary.io].
 Even if you already have an older Juno ISO, we recommend downloading the latest Hera ISO if you're planning to perform a new install—you'll automatically get the latest hardware support from the start, the new onboarding experience, and reduce the number of updates necessary once it's installed.

 [accessibility]: {{ site.baseurl }}{% post_url 2019-02-16-accessibility-features-are-just-features %}
 [elementary.io]: https://elementary.io